synaptiai/uim-protocol/README.md

 ## Current Status & Roadmap

 The UIM Protocol is currently in the draft proposal phase.
-See our [milestones](docs/specification/uim-specification.md#milestones-for-the-uim-protocol-development) for the development roadmap.
+See our roadmap for the development roadmap.

 ## License